ssp21/ssp21-spec/ssp21.md

 messages, however, the following differences apply:

 * The nonce of zero identifies that they are a special case, and are processed according to special rules.
-* A responder may reply to an initiator's initial *Session Data* message with a *Handshake Error Reply*.
+* A responder may reply to an initiator's initial *Session Data* message with a *Reply Handshake Error*.

 Because of their special status and processing rules, we define aliases for these messages: